slayerzeroa/FEPSI_SITE_SOURCE/readme.md

-This is the source of fepsi site
+This is the source of FEPSI site
-It written by React.JS
+FEPSI(Financial Engineering Programming Study Institution) It written by React.JS

+slayerzeroa develop this project

 <h1>Project Link</h1>
 https://fepsi.netlify.app/index